How to Beat Egg, Inc.

 You'll inevitably notice your farm slow down its rate of increase, meaning you should prestige and collect Soul Eggs.
 Seemingly counter-intuitive, this will earn you far more in the long run.
 Also, the game will occasionally let you watch a short advertisement to earn a sweet stack of money or a few Golden Eggs.
 Finally, whenever you see an alien UFO fly by, quickly tap it to earn more cash or Golden Eggs.

-There also exist some time-advancing cheats and hacks, but in the interest of playing fairly, we'll ignore those.
+There also exist some time-advancing cheats and hacks, but in the interest of playing fairly (no foul play, chickens), we'll ignore those.

 All these tips are great, but pale next to the bonuses of extra silos and Golden Eggs using actual money.
 I like to think of myself as a patient gamer, but after several weeks of prestige-ing and rebuilding my farm without being able to collect the next egg form, I'm finally accepting my poor poultry will never reach their full potential.
 That is, unless I crack open my piggy bank and shell out (I'll stop) some real savings.